SharpAdb/SharpAdb.github.io/device.md

 ## Run shell commands
-Use `ExecuteRemoteCommandAsync` to execute your own custom shell commands and `IShellOutputReceiver` to receive result.
+Use `ExecuteRemoteCommandAsync` to execute your own custom shell commands and `IShellOutputReceiver` to receive result:
 ```csharp
 ....
 IShellOutputReceiver receiver = new ConsoleOutputReceiver();